 6. Running Only Shoes

 I started keeping a couple pairs of running shoes that are retired from mileage, but still feel really good by the front door.
-Now I can grab them instead of my current trainers and of course eventually they all make their way back to the running store for recycling!
+Now I grab them instead of my current trainers for a walk.
+Of course, eventually they all make their way back to the running store for recycling!

 Other ways to connect with Amanda